bitrix24/b24restdocs/api-reference/log/log-blogcomment-add.md

-# Add a Comment to a News Feed Message log.blogcomment.add
+# Add a comment to a news feed message log.blogcomment.add

 {% note warning "We are still updating this page" %}